physimals/quantiphyse/doc/imago_tutorial.rst

 In the interest of time, this CSF mask has been made manually ahead of time, and provides a conservative mask within the ventricles.

-On the ``Analysis`` tab the defaults do not need altering in this instance, except to turn macrovascular component off.
+On the ``Analysis`` tab the defaults do not need altering in this instance, except to turn the macrovascular component off.

 .. image:: screenshots/imago_tutorial_analysis.png